 Finalize your dates and start looking at flights, check out Skyscanner and Hopper and keep an eye out for a good deal.
 Compare airports in Italy as things are fairly close together and easily accessible by train.
 If you are planning on visiting multiple cities, consider flying in and out of different airports.
-This could be cheaper then trying to circle back to your original arrival airport.
+This could be cheaper than trying to circle back to your original arrival airport.

-Buy when they are in your budget, usually a few months out, I go for 6 to 4 months before.
+Buy when they are in your budget, usually, a few months out, I go for 6 to 4 months before.
 And go ahead and get flight insurance… you know in case Coronavirus 2.0.

 Consult your list of musts, compared with the length of your stay and start honing in on a good itinerary.

-With your general itinerary and list of must dos, be on the look out for deals with tour companies and hotels you had your eye on.
+With your general itinerary and list of must-dos, be on the lookout for deals with tour companies and hotels you had your eye on.
 Start following experience providers on Social, they often will post some good early bird deals!